dtcenter/METplotpy/docs/Users_Guide/histogram_2d.rst

-The histogram_2d_defaults.yaml configuration file, in combination with the grid_diag_temperature.nc netCDF data file (generated from the MET tool grid_diag), generates a 2d histogram plot of the hist_x_y variable:
+The histogram_2d_defaults.yaml configuration file, in combination with the grid_diag_temperature.nc netCDF data file (generated from the MET tool grid_diag), generates a 2d histogram plot of the hist_TMP_Z2_TMP_P500 variable:

 .. image:: tmp_z2_p500.png